 About the program

-The Department of Tourism, Innovation and Sport and the VET Emerging Industries initiative, as part of the Future Skills Fund (Department of Youth Justice, Employment, Small Business and Training) have committed funding to support the implementation of pilot programs, to enable existing workers, particularly in regional locations, to acquire new skills.
-TAFE Queensland and CQUniversity as education partners, are seeking expressions of interest to participate in training, at no cost to participants.
+Funding from the Department of Tourism, Innovation and Sport and the VET Emerging Industries initiative, as part of the Future Skills Fund (Department of Trade, Employment and Training), supported the implementation of pilot programs that enabled existing workers, particularly in regional locations, to acquire new skills.

-This skillset involves the skills and knowledge required to operate hi-tech and real time aquatic technology and to plan and monitor feed activities for cultured aquatic stock.
+This skill set involves the skills and knowledge required to operate hi-tech and real time aquatic technology and to plan and monitor feed activities for cultured aquatic stock.

 It applies to those working in the Aquaculture sector who as part of their role operate hi-tech and real time aquatic technology and plan and monitor feed activities by using data and observation to optimise the uptake of feed.